Blog · Review Essay · Last reviewed June 23, 2026

 That is an old social habit in technological form.
 A group is treated as labor first, instrument first, data source first, risk class first, or user segment first; then, only after harm accumulates, the institution asks whether the classification was morally adequate.
 In R.U.R., the robot revolt is melodrama, but the underlying logic is sober: if a society builds a class entirely around service, it should not be surprised when service becomes a political question.

 For today's AI, this does not mean large language models are Capek's biological robots.
 They are not.
+It also does not mean present systems should be treated as conscious, divine, or secretly human.
 It means that personhood debates can distract from the material arrangement around the system.
 A chatbot may not be a worker in any human sense, while the company selling it still reorganizes human labor.
 A care robot may not feel, while a patient may depend on it and a caregiver may be displaced by it.
 A workplace agent may not deserve rights, while the worker managed through it may need rights the dashboard does not recognize.

 R.U.R. keeps those layers together.
 The artificial worker is a technical product, a labor relation, a moral provocation, and an institutional dependency at the same time.
 Pulling those apart too neatly is one way systems evade accountability.